-The District to District Student Transfers and Transitions project was created to help districts and schools support students minimize the impact of mobility.
-Student mobility rates are increasing in Colorado.
-Mobile students are more likely to fall behind academically and have higher dropout rates.
+The District to District Student Transfers and Transitions (D2T2) project was created to help districts and schools mitigate the negative impact of student mobility.

 The District to District Student Transfers and Transitions project has several components:

 - If you are new to the processes of student enrollment, course placement, withdrawal and records, it is recommended that you spend some time familiarizing yourself with the minimum requirements and best practices presented on these pages.
 The checklists and vocabulary might be particularly helpful to use as guidelines.
 Many best practices include links to short videos, other webpages and documents that are helpful for training.

 - As you are working with individual students and families, you can check specific webpages for quick references to specific student situations.

 - Key terms are bolded and italicized throughout these webpages.

 - Vocabulary: This spreadsheet has definitions for a number of terms that are used throughout the state.